laxmankrishnamurti/Teaching-Computer-From-Scratch/Phase-05 (Development)/HTML/Lecture-05/notes.md

 There is a file named **_student_data.ods_**

-When i doubble click on the file
+When i double click on the file

 - OS will read the content of the file
 - And then matches the file extension